Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates Wyoming SA2 had a median income among taxpayers of $45,229 and an average of $58,450.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Wyoming SA2 had a median income of $45,229 and an average income of $58,450 among taxpayers.
 This is lower than the national average.
-In comparison, Greater Sydney had a median income of $56,994 and an average of $80,856.
+In comparison, Greater Sydney had a median income of $56,994 and an average income of $80,856 during the same period.
 Based on Wage Price Index growth of 12.61% from financial year 2022 to September 2025, estimated incomes would be approximately $50,932 (median) and $65,821 (average).
-According to the 2021 Census, household, family, and personal incomes in Wyoming rank modestly between the 27th and 31st percentiles.
-The earnings profile shows that the largest segment comprises 31.8% earning $1,500 - $2,999 weekly, with 3,605 residents falling into this category, similar to the metropolitan region where this cohort represents 30.9%.
-Housing affordability pressures are severe in Wyoming, with only 79.3% of income remaining, ranking at the 24th percentile.
+According to 2021 Census figures, household, family and personal incomes in Wyoming rank modestly, between the 27th and 31st percentiles.
+The earnings profile shows that the largest segment comprises 31.8% of residents earning $1,500 - $2,999 weekly (3,605 residents), similar to the metropolitan region where this cohort also represents 30.9%.
+Housing affordability pressures are severe in Wyoming, with only 79.3% of income remaining after housing costs, ranking at the 24th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income